-70 something countries, nearly 4 years on the road since I first left home, now in Paraguay and about to head into Argentina, it's just a Sunday ride that has gone for 1200 odd days and counting, this riding a motorcycle around the world is fun.
+80? countries, 7 continents into my 5th year on the road, now in Northern Ireland, it's just a Sunday ride that has gone for 1650 days or thereabouts, this riding a motorcycle around the world is fun.

 My baby enjoying the Grand Canyon

 Ok from the start

-Hi there my name is Sheldon Thomson and this is my little round the world adventure, its just a Sunday ride that has gone for 950 days or thereabout so far.
+Hi there my name is Sheldon Thomson and this is my little round the world adventure, its just a Sunday ride that has gone on and n and on

 From the very start my real adventure really got underway on October 25th 2007 when I pulled over on the Pacific Hwy New South Wales Australia to answer my mobile phone when a Kenworth semi tralier came into the break down lane and rammed into my car leaving me with 13 fractured ribs, 6 fractures in my back, lacerated liver (nearly in half apparently), collapsed lung and a knock on the head.